Skip to main content

 └── .gitignore

-.mekara/scripts/compiled/ — Compiled Python generators.
-Keep this folder tracked in Git so others can run scripts without needing to compile.
+.agents/skills/<skill>/mekara.py — The compiled Python version of the skill.
+Keep this tracked in Git so others can run skills without needing to compile.

 Development Mode